MicrosoftDocs/dotnet-iot-for-beginners/2-deploy-run-debug/README.md

 # Deploy .NET apps to Single Board Computers and Debug Remotely

-Microsoft Senior Content Developer Cam Soper shows how to deploy, run, and debug .NET code on ARM-based single-board-computers (such as Raspberry Pi, Orange Pi, ODROID, and others).
+Microsoft Sr. Content Developer Cam Soper shows how to deploy, run, and debug .NET code on ARM-based single-board-computers (such as Raspberry Pi, Orange Pi, ODROID, and others).
 The video covers the self-contained deployment process and how to copy the published files to the device.
-Finally, the narrator explains how to remotely debug the app on the device using Visual Studio or Visual Studio Code.
+Cam also explains how to remotely debug the app on the device using Visual Studio or Visual Studio Code.

 ## Code